agileadam/redmine_easyimport/README.md

 - Prevents duplicate issues at the project-level
 - Prevents duplicate sub-issues
 - Set assignee, tracker, status, category, priority, and done-ratio independently on each item
+- Allows nesting of issues as many levels deep as you need (assuming Redmine doesn't have a limitation)
+- You can add sub-issues to issues that are already in Redmine before the import (see ^=n in *Attributes and values*)

 ## Usage